jbeck018/howlerops/backend-go/DEPLOYMENT_COMPLETE_GUIDE.md

 4. **Paid Support (if needed):**
    - GCP: Upgrade to paid support plan
-   - SQL Studio: Contact maintainers for consulting
+   - Howlerops: Contact maintainers for consulting

 ---

 ## Next Steps

-**Congratulations!** You've successfully deployed SQL Studio backend to production.
+**Congratulations!** You've successfully deployed Howlerops backend to production.

 **What to do next:**